 For patients whose cataracts have not yet noticeably affected their vision, prescription eyeglasses and contact lenses can help correct vision issues.
 When these options no longer help you achieve clear enough vision, it may be time to consider cataract surgery.

-In the past, cataract surgery was a risky procedure that involved a hospital stay, but today it is preformed in an outpatient surgery setting, and is one of the most common, safest, and most successful procedures performed.
+In the past, cataract surgery was a risky procedure that involved a hospital stay, but today it is performed in an outpatient surgery setting and is one of the most common, safest, and most successful procedures performed.

 How Is Cataract Surgery Performed?

-Cataract surgery works by replacing your clouded lens with a clear, artificial lens (called an intraocular lens) and is performed on an outpatient basis.
+Cataract surgery works by replacing your clouded lens with a clear, artificial lens (called an intraocular lens).

 Here is what you can expect from the procedure: